Refactoring - Part III

 Each store now handles only its data accessing logic.
 They possess no knowledge of any processing.
 We can isolate them seamlessly which will make testing in the future much easier.
 New data sources don't require processing changes, which models a better seperation of concerns.

-now processess data independently of source.
+The PriceReader now processess data independently of source.
 We simply inject the data store into it which makes it more in line with the Single Responsibility Pattern (SRP) overall.
 Its main responsibility is to process data!

-instead of its implementation.
+The Readers depend on the interface of DataStore instead of its implementation.
 Changes to processing don't affect stores and vice versa.
 This technique is called Dependency Inversion Principle (DIP).
-It enables us to swap implementations of fetch_raw_price_series
+It enables us to swap implementations of fetch_raw_price_series without changing PriceReader at all.
+We can easily add new data sources without modifying existing code, which is what the Open/Closed Principle is all about.

 As you can see, when we're staying true to the SOLID principles, everything kind of falls in to place.
 Focusing on loose coupling during the process makes the code more maintainable, testable and also more flexible by reducing the dependencies between components.